 The good news is that research has shown that so long as you consume no more than the recommended 200-300mg amount of caffeine per day, you should be in the clear.
 One prospective cohort study found no significant evidence to suggest that consuming up to 300mg of caffeine while breastfeeding can negatively impact baby’s sleep.
-On the other hand, another study looking at the effect of consuming more than 300mg of caffeine per day while breastfeeding, found that it increased the likelihood of restlessness, irritability, and sleep disturbances for baby.
+However, a recent cohort study from 2021 showed that small reductions in neonatal anthropometric measurements with increasing caffeine consumption were observed.
+Findings also suggest that caffeine consumption during pregnancy, even at levels much lower than the recommended 200 mg per day of caffeine, are associated with decreased fetal growth.
+Another study looking at the effect of consuming more than 300mg of caffeine per day while breastfeeding, found that it increased the likelihood of restlessness, irritability, and sleep disturbances for baby.
 These sleep disturbances were reported to have subsided within two weeks of a mother terminating all caffeine intake.
 But again, these effects may be different depending on an individual’s caffeine tolerance.
 Meaning, it may be possible to consume the recommended amount of caffeine and still see caffeine stimulation in baby, particularly if you are more sensitive to caffeine.
 It is therefore important to continue to monitor the quality of baby’s sleep as you gradually reintroduce caffeine into your day-to-day life.

 Does Caffeine Reduce Breast Milk Supply?